inform-us/requirements_specifications/informus/rules/SPCchartbuild.md

 - If data points indicate a SHIFT which includes an OUTLIER, denote all nonoutlier data points as a SHIFT (orange diamonds) and denote outlier data points as OUTLIERS (red triangle) within the SHIFT.

 ## Mean recalculation
-If 7 + 1 consecutive data points above or below the mean (=shift), then recalculate the mean from this 8th data point using those 8 data points (i.e. this point and the preceding 7), but visually depict a change in mean going forward from the 8th data point.
+If 11 + 1 consecutive data points above or below the mean (=shift plus 5 more points), then recalculate the mean from the 12th data point using those 12 data points (i.e. this point and the preceding 11), but visually depict a change in mean going forward from the 12th data point.
+Note that outliers that are above or below the mean should be included in this calculation.
 If there has been no mean recalculation at the end of a three month period: (end defined as March 31st, June 30th, September 30th & December 31st), then automatically recalculate mean using the previous 13 data points, only visually display change in mean going forward on next data point